 Ethik Clothing Company

-For one semester during both junior year, as well as senior year, students should choose an internship, as they will have available time on Thursday afternoons to attend an internship.
+For one semester during both junior year, as well as senior year, students should choose an internship, as they will have available time on one day a week to attend an internship.
 Internship students are dismissed at 12:10.

 Students also attend an internship class that meets once a week.
 In this class, students learn skills such as how to create a professional resumé, be successful in a job interview, create a budget, and use a credit card responsibly.
 They also discuss their experiences at their internships.